 - Submit payment if required and as directed (checks can be made out to Case Western Reserve University or CWRU)

-Undergraduate and graduate music majors (CWRU and CIM) can select from the predetermined student recital time blocks from the Harkness Chapel schedule.
+Undergraduate and graduate students (CWRU and CIM) can select from the predetermined recital time blocks from the Harkness Chapel calendar.
 Student recitals are booked in 3-hour increments: 12-3PM (1PM start), 3-6PM (4PM start), 6-9PM (7PM start).
 A 2-hour dress rehearsal can be provided, schedule permitting.
 Special accommodations outside of these time blocks should be arranged with the Music Office.

 Undergraduate students planning to substitute their Level Jury or Exit Jury with a recital should complete the Jury Petition Form by week 8 of the semester.